JustinDearden/frontend-v2-rdfkai/README.md

 - `/applications` - Applications page
   - Displays all valid applications
   - Select an application to edit the applicant information on `/edit/:id`
+- `/invalidRoute` - Error page
+  - Prompts the user to select a product or application

 ### Script Commands